-Being a Christian in college #lestruggle.
+Being a Christian in college is the #lestruggle.
 Why?
 Because if you’re a Christian in college your stuck or torn between being faithful to God, the teachings and upbringings of your parents, and discovering who you are and where you fit in the world.
 Well you’d be surprised to hear me say, you’re suppose to be going through those kinds of trials.
-Your young and in your late teens and early twenties, many of you have never been away from home, many of you are out of state, many of you are scared, lost, and already confused.
+You’re young, in your late teens and early twenties, many of you have never been away from home, many of you are out of state, many of you are scared, lost, and already confused.
 Some of you are in long term relationships, some of you have zero relationships with your family or friends, but you know what I been through it, And I have three tips for “Being a Christian in College,” and how these tips can hopefully make life a little bit easier, and your college experience more enjoyable.

 You Don’t Have to Earn Anyone’s Love

 Let us begin.
 Many of you have went to college or roomed with your friends from high school or people you already know.
 Although you’re a Christian many of your friends are not.
 And sometimes these friends will peer pressure us to do things against our Christian beliefs.
 Yes, peer pressure is a thing, and in those tension filled moments it shows us who we really are as people, and helps us realize if our friends are really looking out for us.
 For example, going to a party and drinking an alcoholic drink or spiked beverage,or taking puffs of weed just for “fun,” or skipping your college classes, or going to a party you’re not comfortable with, and the list goes on.
 These are situations some of our friends push us into.
 So, let’s be clear, college is mainly for education.